microsoft/BotFramework-Composer/extensions/samples/assets/shared/README.md

     ```

 > [!NOTE]
-> Make sure you [set the correct subscription](https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az_account_set) when running the scripts to publish your bot.
+> Make sure you [set the correct subscription](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest#az_account_set) when running the scripts to publish your bot.
+Use the Azure CLI command `az account set --subscription` to set subscription if needed.
 The publishing process will take a couple of minutes to finish.

   The following table lists the parameters of the `deploy.ps1` scripts: